bchung1201/Othello/README.txt

 Othello

 Bryan Chung
-Claire Chou

-Our project represents a 2 player Othello game.
+This project represents a 2 player Othello game.

 The project allows two players on the same device to play a game of Othello, utilizing a 2-D array to represent the board and a GUI application to gain input from the users.
 The players place pieces down on the board, alternating until neither player has a valid move.
 The game then displays the winner and allows the players to refresh the board and play a new game.